-When you’re searching for quality HVAC services, you usually want a technician that knows what they’re doing.
-Many service companies advertise expert staff, but how can you know for sure?
-One of the best ways to confirm if an HVAC technician has experience is by looking for their certifications.
-HVAC certifications should demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other important aspects of the industry.
+When you’re looking for quality HVAC services, you usually want a technician that knows what they’re doing.
+Lots of service companies advertise expert staff, but how can you know for sure?
+One of the easiest ways to check if an HVAC technician has experience is by checking their certifications.
+HVAC certifications can demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other important aspects of the industry.

 The North American Technician Excellence certification is the largest program for HVAC proficiency, with tens of thousands of certified technicians.
-Other organizations like the ACCA and the federal Environmental Protection Agency assist with the NATE program to standardize the certification testing.
-To pass, participants must achieve a minimum score of 70%.
-To maintain NATE certification, technicians must receive continuing education or retake an exam every two years.
+Many organizations like the ACCA and the federal Environmental Protection Agency cooperate with the NATE program to standardize the certification exams.
+To pass, participating technicians must reach a minimum score of 70%.
+To maintain NATE certification, technicians must receive continued education or take another exam every two years.

-Full certification is a multiyear process made up of four separate tests.
-The first two are specific for entry-level technicians while the other set of exams provide full certification along with senior-level status:
+Complete certification is a multiyear process made up of four separate tests.
+The first two are created for entry-level technicians while the other set of exams provide full certification and senior-level status:

-- Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can reaffirm any education or training already completed.
-The Ready-to-Work certification is particularly beneficial for recent graduates of trades programs.
+- Ready-to-Work Certificate – This certificate offers core knowledge and skill sets that can add onto any education or training already completed.
+The Ready-to-Work certification is especially beneficial for recent graduates of trade programs.

-- HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to teach fundamental topics concerning full NATE certification.
+- HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to test proficiency on fundamental topics relevant to full NATE certification.

-- Core and Specialty Certification – After a technician has been in service for two or more years, they can achieve NATE certification.
-Participants will need to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC systems.
+- Core and Specialty Certification – Once a technician has been in service for two or more years, they can achieve NATE certification.
+Technicians will have to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC systems.

-- Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification offered.
-Technicians should be certified in two specialty services—one in heating and another in air conditioning—to be eligible to apply for the senior certificate.
+- Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification available.
+Technicians should be certified in two specialty services—one in heating and the other in air conditioning—to be eligible to apply for the senior certificate.

-The American Society of Heating, Refrigerating and Air Conditioning Engineers was created in 1894.
-ASHRAE and its members provide research and education about HVAC systems with the intent to encourage sustainability, energy efficiency and healthy indoor air quality.
+The American Society of Heating, Refrigerating and Air Conditioning Engineers was organized in 1894.
+ASHRAE and its members provide research and education about HVAC products with the intent to encourage sustainability, energy efficiency and healthy indoor air quality.
 Through their work, ASHRAE creates industry standards with federal recognition.
-These standards are applicable not only to HVAC equipment, but to the buildings themselves as well as their other systems.
+These standards apply not only to HVAC equipment, but to the buildings themselves as well as their other systems.

-The majority of ASHRAE standards are relevant to commercial properties and industrial facilities, as they typically have the highest rates of energy expenditure.
-They’ll determine how HVAC system design can be improved as well as how equipment should be installed and maintained.
-ASHRAE also monitors how the engineering and architectural design of the building itself impacts energy use.
+Many of ASHRAE standards are relevant to commercial properties and industrial facilities, as they often have the highest rates of energy expenditure.
+They’ll study how HVAC system design can be improved as well as how equipment should be installed and maintained.
+ASHRAE also studies how the engineering and architectural design of the building itself affects energy use.

 Another nationwide HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
-This organization calls for rigorous training and facilitates sessions for members to complete both on-site and online.
-Contractors hoping for accreditation have two programs to choose from:
+This organization encourages rigorous training and conducts sessions for technicians to complete both on-site and online.
+Contractors wanting accreditation have two programs to pick from:

-- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment placed in residential properties including homes and apartments.
+- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment found in residential properties like homes and apartments.

-- The New Homes Program: The New Homes track focuses on designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
-Random audits are conducted to make sure members maintain their expertise.
+- The New Homes Program: The New Homes track prioritizes designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
+Random audits are completed to ensure members maintain their proficiency.

-Industry Competency Exams are administered by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
-These are distinguished from the NATE certification exams but encompass similar topics.
+Industry Competency Exams are handled by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
+These are distinguished from the NATE certification exams but cover similar topics.
 Testing is available for residential HVAC equipment as well as light commercial heating and cooling.
-Separate tests are also available for commercial refrigeration.
+Separate tests are even available for commercial refrigeration.

-To be ICE-certified for residential equipment, technicians will have to pass both a core exam as well as specialty courses for services like furnace installation, service or even knowledge of components.
-Commercial ICE certifications don’t include the core exam and will cover all relevant knowledge rather than specialty sections.
+To be ICE-certified for residential equipment, technicians will need to pass both a core exam as well as specialty sections for services like furnace installation, service or even knowledge of components.
+Commercial ICE certifications don’t include the core exam and will review all relevant knowledge instead of specialty sections.

 EPA Section 608

-The HVAC Excellence Certifications of Achievement are made up of a wide range of competency tests for varying levels of proficiency in the HVAC industry.
+The HVAC Excellence Certifications of Achievement are made up of a broad range of competency tests for different levels of proficiency in the HVAC industry.
 For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are offered for high school students who have completed qualifying HVAC education programs.
-Other testing is available for those seeking employment as well as for experienced technicians seeking Professional or Master Specialist accreditation.
+Additional testing is offered for those seeking employment as well as for experienced technicians trying to get Professional or Master Specialist accreditation.

 The Benefits of Certified HVAC Technicians

-Demonstrates proficiency and dedication: Technicians who are dedicated to their customers’ sense of comfort will earn certifications to prove their expertise.
-When you see a service company in Alliance offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.
+Demonstrates proficiency and dedication: Technicians who are committed to their customers’ sense of comfort will seek out certifications to prove their expertise.
+When you find a service company in Alliance offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.

-Can help reduce costs and speed up services: Technicians who spend the time and resources needed for these certifications often take up less time and fewer resources when servicing your equipment.
+Can help lower costs and speed up services: Technicians who devote the time and resources required for these certifications often require less time and fewer resources when servicing your equipment.
 Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also lower labor expenses.

 If you’re looking for certified HVAC services in Alliance, consider requesting an appointment with Jack's Heating, Cooling, Stoves & Fireplaces.
 Get in touch by giving us a call at 308-321-4703 today.